Ballot Settings Overview

 Each voter will be presented with a ballot that randomizes (shuffles) the order of candidates or questions.
 This removes the Ballot Order Effect on voting results (where the first candidate or question is more likely to be selected than the lower-ordered candidates).
-This setting is available for plurality-, cumulative-, preferential-, and referendum-type ballot questions.
+This setting is available for plurality-, cumulative-, scored-, and preferential-type ballot questions.

 |Voter 1||Voter 2||Voter 3|